manopaul/Flying-Cars-P3-Controller/README.md

 For this project, all the code was written in `src/QuadControl.cpp`.

 All the configuration files for the controller and the vehicle are in the `config` directory.
 Changes were made to the `QuadControlParams.txt` text file.
 Any changes to this file can be observed in real time and the effect is shown in the quad(s) in the simulator.

-You will also be using the simulator to fly some difference trajectories to test out the performance of your C++ implementation of your controller.
-These trajectories, along with supporting code, are found in the `traj` directory of the repo.

 ### The Simulator ###